posativ/acrylamid/docs/conf.py.rst

 Variable name (default value)                       Description
 ================================================    =====================================================
 `ENTRY_PERMALINK` (*not set*)                       A substitution string where all entries were saved
-                                                    to By default you don’t need to set this parameter because it takes the route where the view is entry But if your url routes for the entry view are ambiguous, set this parameter.
+                                                    to.
+By default you don’t need to set this parameter because it takes the route where the view is `entry`.
-`PAGE_PERMALINK` (*not set*)                        Same for ENTRY_PERMALINK but for static pages and the
+                                                    If your url routes for the entry view are ambiguous, you might need to set this parameter.
-                                                    static view.
+`PAGE_PERMALINK` (*not set*)                        Same for ENTRY_PERMALINK but for static pages.
 ================================================    =====================================================

 Date format and locale